-With regard to business prospects going forward, although the world economy is expected to move in the direction of gradual recovery, the situation of the world economy remains uncertain because of such issues as concerns about the effects of Europe's financial problems.
-In Japan as well, although a recovery in the economy is expected, the situation is such that it does not allow for optimism because of concerns about the future employment situation and the effects of the world economy's downward movement.
+With regard to business prospects going forward, although the world economy is expected to continue its gradual recovery, there are concerns about the effects of Europe's financial problems and also there are uncertainties regarding the future direction of emerging economies.
+In Japan as well, although the economy is expected to continue along a recovery track, the situation is such that it does not allow for optimism because of concerns about what the effects of the increase in the consumption tax in Japan will be and also what the effects of the world economy's downward movement will be.